vanhoangkha/Networking-fundamentals/Day42_SYSLOG.md

 SYSLOG OVERVIEW

-- SYSLOG is an INDUSTRY-STANDARD PROTOCOL for message logging
+- SYSLOG is an INDUSTRY-STANDARD Giao thức for message logging
-- On NETWORK DEVICES, SYSLOG can be used to LOG EVENTS
+- On Mạng DEVICES, SYSLOG can be used to LOG EVENTS
-    - Changes in INTERFACE status (UP / DOWN)
+    - Changes in Giao diện status (UP / DOWN)
     - Changes in OSFP NEIGHBOUR STATUS (UP / DOWN)
     - System Restarts
     - etc…